movement package¶

 firedrake.function.Function

-) – initial guess for the Hessian
+) – divergence tolerance for the residualpseudo_timestep (

 - Returns: